abhigaur1990/devops-cloud-interview-guide/02-git/06-git-fetch-vs-pull-most-used-command.md

 - I want to frequently pull in the latest changes to test or deploy updates

 Of course, I stay cautious by committing or stashing local changes before pulling to avoid conflicts or interrupted workflows.
 And if I suspect major upstream changes or want a closer look, I’ll temporarily switch to `git fetch`.
+And git fetch mostly used when I am working on team environment but when I am working on an experimental changes which might break if I take all the changes from the remote repo.

 But for my day-to-day development, especially in active branches, `git pull` keeps things fast and simple — and that makes it my go-to.